 The conductor Oliver Knussen and the Cleveland Orchestra can’t really be blamed: in fact they do a good job.
-It’s the composer who is at fault here, thinking that just because he has had a private, powerful, folkloric rhythmic experience, he can expect all the members of an orchestra get on that same page.
+It is the composer who is at fault here.
+Lieberson had a private, powerful, folkloric rhythmic experience, but shouldn’t have expected all the members of an orchestra get on that same page.

-The big rhythmic finales of most 20th-century orchestral composers are problematic in general.
-They lumber around so unattractively, the word “Riverdance” lurking oh-so-near.
+In general, the big rhythmic finales of most 20th-century orchestral composers are problematic.
+They lumber around so unattractively, the word “Riverdance” lurking in the wings.
 The Balkan-styled “Allegro Molto” that concludes Bartók’s Music for Strings, Percussion, and Celesta is a perfect example.

-Adès’s Asyla has a successful folkloric rhythmic movement, “Ecstasio.”
-But it’s not a private or undulating folklore like Tibetan or Hungarian: most of the younger members of the orchestra would have danced in a club to straight up-and-down techno.
-For anyone who hasn’t, no real rhythmic sophistication past monotonous metronomic accuracy is required.
+In Asyla, Adès’s created a successful folkloric rhythmic movement, “Ecstasio.”
+But this is not a private or undulating folklore like Tibetan or Hungarian: it is straight up-and-down techno.
+No rhythmic sophistication beyond monotonous metronomic accuracy is required.

-Appropriating techno gives Adès a flat, non-profound surface with which to have perverted fun, and the resulting “transcendence” is a complex emotion.
-What Lieberson asks for in “Raising Windhorse” has a more complex and spiritual starting point but the end result is much more obvious, even banal.
+Appropriating techno gives Adès a flat, non-profound surface to pervert, and the resulting “transcendence” is a complex emotion.
+What Lieberson asks for in “Raising Windhorse” has a more complex and spiritual starting point, but the end result is much more obvious, even banal.

 Even better is Raising the Gaze (1988), which trades horn for percussion.
-Here Lieberson appropriates a rhythmic tradition in just the right way, in this case Stravinsky’s Agon.
-Raising the Gaze is pure ear candy as the flexible ensemble dances around in strange geometry.
-Lieberson says, “I composed Raising the Gaze quickly, with the feeling of executing a set of brush strokes in thick black ink,” which of course is Agon-era stuff, too, that’s almost what Bill Evans wrote for the liner notes of Kind of Blue: “There is a Japanese visual art in which the artist is forced to be spontaneous.
+Raising the Gaze is pure ear candy as the flexible ensemble dances around in strange geometry somewhat like Stravinsky’s Agon.
+Lieberson says, “I composed Raising the Gaze quickly, with the feeling of executing a set of brush strokes in thick black ink,” which is almost what Bill Evans wrote for the liner notes of Kind of Blue: “There is a Japanese visual art in which the artist is forced to be spontaneous.
 He must paint on a thin stretched parchment with a special brush and black water paint in such a way that an unnatural or interrupted stroke will destroy the line or break through the parchment.”

 The three tonal Fantasy Pieces (1989), “Breeze of Delight,” “Dragon’s Thunder,” and “Memory’s Luminous Wind” offer a meeting of Buddhism with Robert Schumann.

-Elegy (1990) is dedicated to Jonathan Lieberson, who died in 1989 at 40.
+Family matters: Elegy (1990) is dedicated to Jonathan Lieberson, who died in 1989 at 40.
 In the NY Times obit of Jonathan Lieberson, Bruce Chatwin is quoted as describing the author and editor as ”one of the most intelligent and articulate men in America.”
-Again: interesting family!
-(The upscale and talented New Yorkers of J. D. Salinger or The Royal Tenenbaums comes to mind.)

 At the beginning of Elegy, the violin and piano play separately as much as together.
-When they finally seriously join forces (4’30’) an orchestral texture is suggested by how both instruments play melody and accompaniment.
-The return of a soaring tune (6’) gives me goosebumps.
-It’s a delicious seven minute work that should be at violin recitals everywhere.
+When they finally seriously join forces, an orchestral texture is suggested by how both instruments play melody and accompaniment.
+The return of a soaring tune six minutes in gives me goosebumps.
 The recording by Frank Almond and Brian Zeger is excellent.

 The next work, King Gesar (1991) is the nadir of Lieberson’s output.
-Perhaps the circumstances provoked a self-destructive impulse: it’s the only Lieberson piece for Sony Classical, the big-money development of Goddard Lieberson’s other child, Columbia Records.
-With this platform, Peter Lieberson has not just the biggest American record deal he could conceivably have, but the highest-profile Sony Classical artists at his command, Emanuel Ax and Yo-Ya Ma, not to mention Peter Serkin, the french hornist William Purvis, and bass trombonist David Taylor.
+It’s the only Lieberson piece for Sony Classical, a development of Goddard Lieberson’s Columbia Records, and features a star cast including Emanuel Ax and Yo-Ya Ma, Peter Serkin, William Purvis, and David Taylor.

 It’s unclear how much of The Five Great Elements (1995) was finished by the composer.
 At this point, only the short “Fire” has been recorded.
 Lieberson enjoys the resources of his biggest ensemble, but his chamber music in this style is more attractive.
-The wind machine is probably gratuitous but there’s a good ending, where the flame is suddenly snuffed out.
+The wind machine is possibly gratuitous, but there’s a good ending, where the flame is suddenly snuffed out.